lamijatirovic/tic-tac-toe-with-AI/README.md

-Tic-tac-toe with implemented minimax algorithm
+Tic-tac-toe with implemented minimax algorithm in JavaScript